tom3murray/Mongos_lab/README.md

 # Mongos_lab
-My partner for this lab is Brett Carey
+# This lab is for Tommy Murray and Brett Carey